formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 eg: urn:amazon:cognito:sp:us-east-2_MEhz4EzAZ
 ```

-The Reply URL is your `Cognito Domain`/saml2/idpresponse
+The Reply URL is: `Your Cognito Domain`/saml2/idpresponse, for example:
 ```
 https://formkiq-enterprise-dev-1111111111111.auth.us-east-2.amazoncognito.com/saml2/idpresponse
 ```

 ### Group Claims

-Next, we need to configure the Attributes & Claim for the SAML response.
-The default attributes are find, but we'll need to add a group claim so FormKiQ knows what access to provide the user.
+Next, we need to configure the Attributes & Claims for the SAML response.
+The default attributes will work well, but we will need to add a group claim so FormKiQ knows what access to provide each user.

 ![Saml Attributes & Claims](./img/entra-id-saml-attributes-claims.png)